 If you can keep the ball locked in your armpit throughout every shot, you know your swing is compact enough.

 This drill builds the muscle memory for keeping your paddle in front of you.
+Pair it with simple wall drills to take your pickleball skills to the next level for a complete practice session.

 The midcourt transition is the most critical phase of the rally.
 It's where amateurs and pros diverge most dramatically.